-In the world of modern dating, it's complicated.
-For example, what's the difference between hanging out, and hooking up?
+The world of modern dating is complicated.
+For example, what's the difference between hanging out and hooking up?
 Or take the "no strings attached" relationship—what does that mean?
-In order to understand this type of casual connection and see if it’s the right choice for you, then you should know exactly what this kind of relationship entails.
-We turned to relationship experts to help us unravel the ins and outs of a "no strings attached" relationship, and break down its pros and cons.
+In order to understand this type of casual connection and see if it’s the right choice for you, you should know exactly what this kind of relationship entails.
+We turned to relationship experts to help us unravel the ins and outs of a "no strings attached" relationship and break down its pros and cons.

-In the fundamental sense, a no strings attached relationship is one in which two people carry on a purely physical connection with one another, yet there’s no emotional connection between them.
+Fundamentally, a no strings attached relationship is one in which two people carry on a purely physical connection with one another; there’s no emotional connection between them.
 In other words, a no strings attached relationship implies that you’re sexually intimate, but that’s as far as your relationship goes, and you’re not committed to each other in any way.

 Generally speaking, this arrangement works "when you're in a good place with your job, social life, and personal life, and all that's missing is sex," says Desiree Dean, author of The Sex MANual in an interview with Women's Health.
 Benefits of a "no strings attached" relationship might include: